OpenSIPS/sipssert-opensips-tests/README.md

 2. Checks the re-register matches the same contact and updates the registration
 3. Verifies the entry expires correctly

+### 07.registration-limit

+Performs multiple registrations, but limit the number of contacts
+1. Verifies that after each iteration, the correct number of contacts is in memory
+2. Checks that the database contains the correct number of entries

 ## Execution